uvvy/uvvy-cpp/ui/doc/chat_and_messaging.md

 The last point is rather easy to have, as in mettanode protocol any message including realtime chat messages may carry additional payload.
 Either inline, or as a reference to separately shared file blob.

 The third point is entirely in UI space and can be solved by providing additional composing mode, where text editing is more like a regular Word document and sending is a separate controlled action.

+### Offline messaging

+A node going offline voluntarily might need to flush all undelivered messages to several of its peers for delivery.
+Messages need to be encrypted with recipient public key.

+A node that may go offline involuntarily shall flush undelivered messages to some of its peers periodically.